 Most often, hives are associated with an allergic reaction, which can make the skin break out within minutes.
 Common allergies include:

-- foods, especially shellfish, peanuts and tree nuts, milk, and fruit
+- foods, especially shellfish, peanuts, tree nuts, milk, and fruit

 - medicines (antibiotics) and allergy shots

 - pets and other animals